Mynki — AI Systems Architecture & Decision Intelligence

 • marketing (communication and narrative)

-• analytics (performance and feedback)
+• analytics (performance and behavioral feedback)

 This alignment allows organizations to: